lammps/lammps/tools/vim/README.txt

 By far not all commands are included in the syntax file (lammps.vim).
 You can easily add new ones.

-=To enable the highlighting:
+=To enable the highlighting (compatible with old versions of VIM):
 ============================
 (0)   Create a ~/.vimrc
-      You can have a look in /usr/local/share/vim/current/vimrc.example (1)   Insert in ~/.vimrc
+      You can have a look in /usr/share/vim/vim*/vimrc_example.vim (1)   Insert in ~/.vimrc
          let mysyntaxfile = "~/.vim/mysyntax.vim"
       just before